Your aged care home is responsible to ensure you receive quality care and services. They have a responsibility:

 What happens if I need emergency respite care?

 Emergency admissions can occur, but rarely.
-In an emergency situation, you can receive residential respite care before approval by an Aged Care Assessment Team (ACAT).
+In an emergency situation, you can receive residential respite care before approval by an assessment organisation.
 This will usually happen following a crisis - for example, there is no primary carer and there are no other options available.
-Your service provider will then arrange for an ACAT approval within five business days.
+Your service provider will then arrange for an ACAT approval within 5 business days.

 Can I extend the length of my stay at the aged care home?